fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricNodeTransitionProgress.md

 ```

 ### -TimeoutSec
-The timeout for this cmdlet.
+Specifies the time-out value, in seconds, for this cmdlet.

 ```yaml
 Type: Int32